egiden/django-contact-us-tools/docs/source/models.rst

 Custom ticket numbers
 ^^^^^^^^^^^^^^^^^^^^^

-If you desire a custom ticket numbering system, then simply override the ``AbstractBaseMessage.ticket_number`` method, making sure to include the ``@property`` decorator.
+If you desire a custom ticket numbering system, then simply overwrite the ``AbstractBaseMessage.ticket_number`` method, making sure to include the ``@property`` decorator.

 .. code-block:: python